konsumer/rattata-rust/README.md

 - add a way to inject initial VFS & config (like zip at end of binary)
 - add advanced runtime commands (load this dll, do stuff with it, etc)
 - make manager a DLL, and wrap it with lua (and other languages) via FFI
-- runtime perisitance & hiding
+- runtime persistence & hiding
 - build for OSX
-- simplify cross-compiling for windows, osx, pi, etc & offer pre-compiled (in CI) releases